≡ Menu

 For more, please visit our Lincoln Financial Review

-massmutual life insurance companyMassMutual is one of the older life insurance companies, having been founded in 1851.
-The company offers one of the best dividend paying whole life insurance policies in the country.
+massmutual life insurance companyMassMutual is one of the older life insurance companies founded in 1851.
+The company offers one of the country’s best dividend-paying whole-life insurance policies.

-MassMutual owns Haven Life, which is an online agency offering Haven Term, an online term life insurance policy.
+MassMutual owns Haven Life, an online agency offering Haven Term, an online term life insurance policy.

 MassMutual offers different types of life insurance policies, including: